Dancing with Tears in My Eyes

-"Dancing with Tears in My Eyes" is the second single from Lament, Ultravox's seventh studio album, released in May 1984.

-The single effectively put Ultravox back on the map, peaking at no. 3 in the UK Singles Chart, and reaching the top 10 in several European countries.
-The song also entered the Australian and Canadian Top 75 but failed to chart in the US.
+"Dancing with Tears in My Eyes" a song by British new wave band Ultravox, released as the second single from their seventh studio album, Lament, on 11 May 1984.
+The single peaked at No. 3 on the UK singles chart and reached the top 10 in several European countries.
+The song also entered the Australian and Canadian top 75 but failed to chart in the US.